888Lucy888/Q-Learning/README.md

 The configuration files for the Q-learning agents are stored in the `config` directory.
 These files contain the parameters for the Q-learning algorithm and can be modified to change the behavior of the agents.

+- **config.json**: Configuration file of the training execution parameters.
 - **jerryqlearning.json**: Configuration file for Jerry's Q-learning agent.
 - **tomqlearning.json**: Configuration file for Tom's Q-learning agent.